vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 **Perception** is not a mitigating factor.

 **Effort:** The statement has to include both the action and the class of
-offence: 'He had his meal past midday, which is a *pācittiya* offence'.
+offense: 'He had his meal past midday, which is a *pācittiya* offense'.

 Discrediting a fellow bhikkhu is grounds for Pc 13.
 When lay people ask why is a community member standing at the end of the line, it is better to say 'he is